Reciprocity

 ● Even little reciprocal exchanges can bring about loyalty.

 The point that reciprocity is a social norm is a critical one.
 Most people will feel compelled to reciprocate if they receive something for nothing.
 This compulsion may be open to abuse.
-Still, it‘s arguably considerable as another tool of persuasion.
-The principle has roots firmly planted in human psychology, and it can serve as a fundamental aspect of both social relationships and interactions, including sales, marketing—and design.
-Therefore, it’s a valuable tool for brands to create meaningful connections and foster engagement with users who feel more valued because of it.
+Even so, it‘s arguably considerable as another tool of persuasion.
+The principle has roots that are firmly planted in human psychology.
+What’s more, it can serve as a fundamental aspect of both social relationships and interactions—and these include sales, marketing and design.
+So, it’s a valuable tool for brands to create meaningful connections with—and so nurture healthy engagement with users who feel more valued because of it.

 Examples of the Law of Reciprocity in UX Design